Altra Running

 Altra Running, commonly known as Altra, is an American manufacturing company engaged in the design, development, marketing, and sales of athletic shoes for road running, trail running, and general footwear.
-Since 2018 Altra is owned by VF Corporation, an American global apparel and footwear company with other brands like Icebreaker, The North Face, Vans, JanSport, Eastpak and Timberland.
+Since 2018, Altra has been owned by VF Corporation, an American global apparel and footwear company with other brands like Icebreaker, the North Face, Vans, JanSport, Eastpak, and Timberland.

-In 2016, the company added running and hiking apparel to its products line, with a line of jackets, shorts, shirts, and socks.
-Altra developed a backless windbreaker that can be easily slipped on over a backpack or hydration pack during long distance running.
-Altra has been ranked in the top 10 brands in "run specialty" and number 4 for trail running.
+In 2016, Altra added running and hiking apparel to its product line, including jackets, shorts, shirts, and socks.
+It also developed a backless windbreaker that can be easily slipped on over a backpack or hydration pack during long-distance running.
+Altra has been ranked in the top ten brands in "run specialty" and number four for trail running.

 History

-Golden Harper cut up and altered different brands of running shoes to design a better performing shoe, which was later named "Zero Drop."
+Golden Harper cut up and altered different running shoe brands to design a better-performing shoe, later named "Zero Drop."
 The name refers to the lack of height differential between the shoe's heel and toe area.

-Harper, along with early co-founder Brian Beckstead and business partners Quirl Hansen and Jeremy Howlett, demonstrated their new design to various footwear companies with little success, so they decided to start their own company.
+Harper and early co-founders Brian Beckstead, Quirl Hansen, and Jeremy Howlett demonstrated their new design to various footwear companies with little success, so they decided to start their own company.
 "Altra Footwear" was launched in 2009, partnering with Pulse Labs, an engineering firm at Brigham Young University, and with contract manufacturers in Asia.

 Harper chose the name "Altra" based on the Latin word "altera", which means "to fix or mend something that is broken."

 The company was acquired in March 2011 by Icon Health & Fitness, a developer, marketer, and manufacturer of fitness-related products.

 In April 2017, the company announced a partnership with the Utah State University Outdoor Product Design and Development (OPDD) program.
-The purpose of the partnership will be to create a "Altra Running Lab" to provide expertise to participating as well as internship opportunities.
-The OPDD students will also be able to design and develop shoes, apparel, and other sports related products in a laboratory setting.
+The purpose of the partnership will be to create an "Altra Running Lab" to provide expertise to participating as well as internship opportunities.
+The OPDD students will also be able to design and develop shoes, apparel, and other sports-related products in a laboratory setting.

 In June 2018, VF Corporation completed the acquisition of Altra.

+In April 2023, Jen McLaren was named brand president of Altra.

 Design

 Golden Harper, founder of the company, noticed that the stride and gait of barefoot runners changed when the runners wore traditional running shoes.
 He suspected that the heel height of most running shoes was too high as compared to the height of the mid-foot or toe.

-At this time, Harper was working at his father's shoe store called "Runner's Corner", in Orem, Utah and he began modifying traditional running shoes by cutting them open, removing padding from the heel, and then using a toaster oven and glue to put the shoes back together.
+At this time, Harper was working at his father's shoe store called "Runner's Corner", in Orem, Utah, and he began modifying traditional running shoes by cutting them open, removing padding from the heel, and then using a toaster oven and glue to put the shoes back together.

-Harper recruited local runners and store employees to test out prototype shoes where the heel and forefoot were the same distance from the ground.
-The design proved to allow a more natural running experience where footfalls are in the mid to forefoot area instead of the more typical heel strike.
+Harper recruited local runners and store employees to test prototype shoes where the heel and forefoot were the same distance from the ground.
+The design allowed a more natural running experience, with footfalls in the mid to forefoot area instead of the more typical heel strike.
 Harper called this design "Zero Drop".